weewx/weewx/docs_src/reference/skin-options/extras.md

 ### Extending `[Extras]`

-Other tags can be added in a similar manner, including sub-sections.
+Other tags can be added in a similar manner, including subsections.
 For example, say you have added a video camera, and you would like to add a still image with a hyperlink to a page with the video.
-You want all of these options to be neatly contained in a sub-section.
+You want all of these options to be neatly contained in a subsection.

 ``` ini
 [Extras]